Pink-Crab/Perique-Framework/README.md

 ## Collection ##

-The framework gives you access to an extendable Collection which can be used in place of arrays throughout your application.
+Perqiue gives you access to an extendable Collection which can be used in place of arrays throughout your application.
 Can even be configured to only accept a specific type, making simple generic collections a possibility.

 ```php
 <?php